- Travels to 240 µm x 240 µm

 |-TAS||Integration - Test as system

 Testing, integration, and documentation of a group of components as a complete system that will be used together (ex: drive, controller, and stage).
 This includes parameter file generation, system tuning, and documentation of the system configuration.

 |-TAC||Integration - Test as components

-Testing and integration of individual items as discrete components.
-This is typically used for spare parts, replacement parts, or items that will not be used or shipped together (ex: stage only).
-These components may or may not be part of a larger system
+Testing and integration of individual items as discrete components that ship together.
+This is typically used for spare parts, replacement parts, or items that will not be used together.
+These components may or may not be part of a larger system.